vagos/llmpl/README.md

 The predicate posts a prompt to an HTTP LLM endpoint and unifies the model's response text with the second argument.

+The library currently supports any OpenAI-compatible chat/completions endpoint.

 ## Installation

 ```sh